lexruee/learning-elixir/README.md

 sudo pacman -S elixir
 ```

-This install the latest elixir version on the system level.
+This installs the latest elixir version on the system level.
 However, for development
-and testing purposes, it's more handy to use a version and virtual environment managment tool
+and testing purposes, it's more handy to use a virtual environment managment tool
 such as `asdf-vm`.